HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Experiments

 We first explore the performance of RGB-T scene parsing with respect to different input data combination strategies.
 Given the asymmetric two-branch architecture, the RGB-T data can be fed into our HAPNet using nine different strategies to the VFM and CSPD, respectively, as shown in Table \ref{tab.input_ablation}.
 Among them, strategies E and I can be considered as single-modal versions (only RGB or thermal images are encoded by the network), yielding mIoU scores of only $53.9\%$ and $51.5\%$, respectively.
 On the other hand, strategies A-D, and F-H, which employ both RGB and thermal images, achieve superior performance, validating the importance of modality complementation.
 Notably, strategy D, employing RGB images as inputs to the VFM branch while using a combination of RGB-T data in the CSPD, achieves the highest mIoU of $60.9\%$.
 This result demonstrates that encoding thermal images using the VFM may deteriorate features and degrade the overall performance, which verifies our hypothesis stated in Sect. \ref{sect.intro}.

-Our CSPD extracts multi-scale spatial priors from both RGB and thermal images, which are subsequently fused with the VFM context features to implicitly enrich the local semantics.
-To further explore the most suitable structure for the CSPD, we replace the basic ConvNeXt blocks with other mainstream hierarchical encoder structures, as illustrated in Table \ref{tab.CSPD}.
-Compared to the early ResNet and the latest Swin-Transformer, ConvNeXt exhibits superior performance (yielding an mIoU of $60.9\%$).
+Our CSPD extracts multi-scale spatial priors from both RGB and thermal images, which are subsequently fused with the VFM context features to implicitly enrich local semantics.
+To further explore the most suitable structure for the CSPD, we replace the basic ConvNeXt blocks with other mainstream hierarchical encoder structures.
+As detailed in Table \ref{tab.CSPD}, ConvNeXt demonstrated superior performance, achieving a mIoU of $60.9\%$, outperforming established architectures such as ResNet, Swin-Transformer, and the Mix Vision Transformer (MiT-B4), the latter being a heavy structure previously employed in another RGB-X scene parsing network \cite{zhang2023delivering}.

 In addition, we investigate the impact of employing separate weights for the two modalities, and this strategy yields a slightly better result.
 However, considering the trade-off between accuracy and model complexity, we still adopt the weight-sharing strategy, as the weight-separating strategy only achieves an improvement of $0.3\%$ in terms of mIoU while incurring a substantial increase in the modal parameters.